neusinn/VSPD/Readme.md

 1. VSPD is a data field that shows the vertical speed in [m/h].
 2. VSPD records the vertical speed data to the FIT-file when used during an activity.
 3. The VSPD recorded data will be presented as a graph when displaying your Activity in the Garmin Connect Website.
+4. Record Ø ascent speed in LAP statistic.
+5. Record time in speed zones in summary statistic.
+6. Add settings to configure what data should be recorded and shown.

 ### Contact the Developer